 These more permanent fixtures can be attached to a pool’s wall or decking or even a fence.
 These are designed to detect waves on the water’s surface.
 They are not so sensitive that rain or wind will set them off, but you will know if the surface has been breached.
 Some wall-mounted alarms can discern movements underwater as well.
 You will get an alert every time someone goes into the pool.
 When the whole family is assembled, and you have someone designated to watch out for the kids, you can turn it off.
 Turn it on when you’re done, or you can find a model that will reset after a predetermined time.

 Underwater Motion Detectors

 Some of these actually use sonar technology to identify and report back anything unusual beneath the water’s surface.
-These models are typically battery-powered and easy to install to police your pool 24/7.
+These models are typically battery-powered and easy to install in order to police your pool 24/7.

 To add to the summer menu along with the hotdogs and the sunscreen, you can buy wearable devices for children that offer another level of protection.
 These fun wristbands will send out an alert when they get wet.

 This type of alarm will bob along the pool’s surface and won’t need to be affixed as a more permanent solution to your pool, decking, or fencing.
 Here too, you will receive an alarm if a child or a pet breaks the surface of the water.
 What’s nice about these sensors is that you can pick them up, dry them off, and take them with you on vacation or when visiting friends or family who may not have all the safety precautions you need in place.